 There is Only One God

 The bible also assures us that there are not multiple gods but one only.
-“I am the Lord, and there is none else, there is no God beside me….there is none beside me.
-I am the Lord, and there is none else” (Isa 45:5-6).
-The apostle Paul wrote, As concerning therefore the eating of those things that are offered in sacrifice unto idols, we know that an idol is nothing in the world, and that there is none other God but one.
-For though there be that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,) But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1 Cor 8:4-6).
-And to Timothy, he wrote, “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).
+“I am the Lord, and there is no other; There is no God besides Me….there is none besides Me.
+I am the Lord, and there is no other” (Isa 45:5-6).
+The apostle Paul wrote, “Therefore concerning the eating of things offered to idols, we know that an idol is nothing in the world, and that there is no other God but one.
+For even if there are so-called gods, whether in heaven or on earth (as there are many gods and many lords), yet for us there is one God, the Father, of whom are all things, and we for Him; and one Lord Jesus Christ, through whom are all things, and through whom we live” (1 Cor 8:4-6).
+And to Timothy, he wrote, “For there is one God and one Mediator between God and men, the Man Christ Jesus” (1 Tim 2:5).

 So it is clear that the bible throughout teaches that there is only one God.
 This being so, we must therefore translate the last clause in John 1:1 as “and the Word was God”, and not “and the Word was a god”.